BZoennchen/supercollider-book/chapters/sounddesign/cookbook/percussive-sound.md

 ### Drums

-To generate a drum like sound we start with the following components:
+To generate a drum-like sound we start with the following components:

 1. a noise generator,
 2. a sine wave,